 An iris diaphragm [IR 1] is mounted in the foreoptics at the ultraviolet focus of a plano-convex lens [LE 2].
 This lens focuses ultraviolet objects at infinite distance onto the plane of the iris.
-A lever arm which protrudes through the wall of the foreoptic tube controls the iris.
-At one limit of the lever arm the iris aperture is 5mm (iris closed), while at the other limit the aperture is approximately 15mm (iris open).
+A lever arm, which protrudes through the wall of the foreoptics tube, controls the iris.
+At one limit of the lever arm the iris aperture is 5 mm (iris closed), while at the other limit the aperture is approximately 15 mm (iris open).
 The lever is actuated by the iris stepper motor.

-When the instrument is aligned to view sunlight, an image of the sun is focused at the centre of the iris.
+When the instrument is aligned to view sunlight, an image of the sun is focused at the center of the iris.
 With the iris closed, about three solar diameters of skylight around the sun pass through the iris aperture into the spectrometer.
 With the iris open, about 10° of skylight enters the spectrometer.